AliciaFrederick/choice-and-chance/content/Game.md

 - “Winning” a combat, which could mean surviving.
 - Smart or creative actions

 Players start with 15 points to spend during [[Game#Characters|character]] creation.
-Subsequent points can be spent to advance. **Improvements** can only be made when Tellers are in a safe or guarded place, like an enclave or a guarded encampment, etc.
+Subsequent points can be spent to advance their characters. **Improvements** can only be made when Tellers are in a safe or guarded place, like an enclave or a guarded encampment, etc.

 **Talents** are passive features that alter game mechanics or don’t require rolls per se (see below).